 These contests are first sponsored at the local chapter level, then the local winners advance to the state level, and finally the state winners advance to the national contest held annually at the SAR national congress.

 Each year our chapter solicits entries from all public and private history teachers who teach programs about the Revolutionary War.
-The teach submits an essay on a specific topic and then a winning essay is selected and the teach wins a $150 award.
+The teacher submits an essay on a specific topic and then a winning essay is selected and the teacher wins a $150 award.